Isaac-Fate/Isaac-Fate/README.md

 In my spare time, I continuously review mathematics and document my findings in comprehensive notebooks.
 This practice not only reinforces my understanding but also demonstrates my commitment to continuous learning and knowledge dissemination.

-## Real-World Projects
+## Production Projects

-- Assistant AI for Sales Support
-- Automated Resume Generation
+- Assistant AI for Sales Support: A chatbot designed to assist sales officers within an educational organization.
+It aids in responding to inquiries from students' parents, providing timely and accurate information.
+- Automated Resume Generation: A web application designed to streamline the process of resume creation.
+It generates and refines resumes automatically, using basic user information provided as input.

 ## Personal Projects

-- [LLM chatbot equipped with domain-specific knowledge](https://github.com/Isaac-Fate/my-chat): A LLM chatbot that leverages document and vector databases.
+- [LLM Chatbot Equipped with Domain-Specific Knowledge](https://github.com/Isaac-Fate/my-chat): A LLM chatbot that leverages document and vector databases.
 Users can also configure the chatbot's profile to elicit more tailored responses.
 - [Deep Dream](https://github.com/Isaac-Fate/deep-dream): A PyTorch implementation of the well-known Deep Dream project, which can decorate a target image in a specified style using transfer learning.
 - [`xpyutils`](https://pypi.org/project/xpyutils/): A simple Python helper package that includes the implementation of lazy properties, singletons, etc.

 ## Mathematics Notebooks

+I meticulously review and organize mathematical content, integrating my own understanding into the material.
+I then compile these insights into easy-to-digest notebooks, making the content more accessible and comprehensible.

 Below are the mathematics notebooks I am currently composing: